RTBHOUSE/webp-imageio/README.md

 # Description
+This is a fork of the [webp-imageio](https://bitbucket.org/luciad/webp-imageio/src/default/) project.
-[Java Image I/O](http://docs.oracle.com/javase/7/docs/api/javax/imageio/package-summary.html) reader and writer for the [Google WebP](https://developers.google.com/speed/webp/) image format.
+It provides [Java Image I/O](http://docs.oracle.com/javase/7/docs/api/javax/imageio/package-summary.html) reader and writer for the
+[Google WebP](https://developers.google.com/speed/webp/) image format.

 # License
 webp-imageio is distributed under the [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) version 2.0.

 # Usage
+- Run `publish.sh NEXUS_USERNAME NEXUS_PASSWORD` to build .so in docker and publish an artifact to nexus.
-- Add webp-imageio.jar to the classpath of your application
+- Add dependency to published jar in your project.
-- Ensure libwebp-imageio.so, libwebp-imageio.dylib or webp-imageio.dll is accessible on the Java native library path (java.library.path system property)
 - The WebP reader and writer can be used like any other Image I/O reader and writer.

 ## Decoding